Porcelain Paperclay and Print Techniques - Ceramic Houses & Tea Light Holders

 All work will be fired after the class and be available to pick up and enjoy a week later.
 You will have the use of all tools and specialist equipment required at the workshop.

-Students are taught by specialist staff who will offer practical advice and instruction together with personal encouragement in discovering individual creative skills.
-Students will receive general instruction and one-to-one tuition tailored to suit their personal level of experience and ability.
+Methods of delivery include: demonstrations, individual/group discussion and studio-based practice.
+You are taught by specialist staff who will offer practical advice and instruction together with personal encouragement in discovering individual creative skills.
+You will receive general instruction and one-to-one tuition tailored to suit your personal level of experience and ability.

 A complete health and safety induction will take place on commencement of the course.